Skip to content

 Usage

-Terratags can be used in various ways to validate tags on AWS resources in your Terraform configurations.
+Terratags can be used in various ways to validate tags on AWS and Azure resources in your Terraform configurations.

 terratags -config config.yaml -dir ./infra